Ecko922/jetson-nano-Finger-counting-network/README.md

 #Purpose of this network: This network aims to recognize hand gestures that indicate different numbers.

 #GUIDE:
 This project includes a trained model that works.
 Thus, to operate this network, you just need to activate all the codes and load the pre-trained model in the notebook.
-However, if you decide to add mopre categories or train the model even more, the notebook allows you to make changes to the code or add more images to the datebase.
+However, if you decide to add more categories or train the model even more, the notebook allows you to make changes to the code or add more images to the datebase.

+#Requirements:
+- Jetson Nano, or another operating computer.
+- An USB camera
+- Python3

 ### CODE RUNTHROUGH ###